-Strategy 3 Performance Measures Reporting Metric or Target King County is developing and implementing actions specifically focused on improving climate equity and related health outcomes for disproportionately impacted communities.
-Qualitative assessment (comparative over time) of if/how King County programs are making progress on: developing and implementing climate preparedness actions specifically focused on addressing climate equity and health disparities; and communicies. including targeted offerts related to climate equity including targeted efforts related to climate equity and health disparities in the development and implementation of other climate preparedness activities.
+Strategy 3 Performance Measures Reporting Metric or Target 1.
+King County is developing and implementing actions specifically focused on improving climate equity and related health outcomes for disproportionately impacted communities.
+Qualitative assessment (comparative over time) of if/how King County programs are making progress on: developing and implementing climate preparedness actions specifically focused on addressing climate equity and health disparities; and communices. in all the second stands of the second stands and the second stands and the second stands of the second stands including targeted efforts related to climate equity and health disparities in the development and implementation of other climate preparedness activities.

-Priori ity Actions King County Role Connections & Considerations Prep.
-3.1.1 Develop and implement an Urban Heat Island Strategy.
-(Climate Action Team) The Climate Action Team will work with internal and external partners to develop and implement strategies for reducing temperatures and the associated risk of heat-related illness in areas identified as urban heat islands.
+Priority Actions King County Role Connections & Considerations Prep.
+3.1.1 Develop and implement an Urban Heat Island Strategy. ( Climate Action Team ) The Climate Action Team will work with internal and external partners to develop and implement strategies for reducing temperatures and the associated risk of heat-related illness in areas identified as urban heat islands.
 The strategy will leverage and build on ongoing efforts related to mapping surface temperatures in King County, increasing tree canopy, providing access to green space and open space, and green building.
 Convene Climate Equity Health Blueprint Prep.
 3.1.2 Develop messaging and guidance to prepare equitably for and mitigate climate-related health impacts.
 (Public Health) Public Health will collaborate with agency and community partners to address gaps in climate and health knowledge and co-develop inclusive and equitable climate and health messaging, resources, and guidance.
 Convene Climate Equity Prep.
 3.1.3 Account for equity in how Metro creates and shares information about changes in service related to extreme weather events.
 (Metro) Metro will work to minimize the impact of weather- related service changes on disproportionately impacted communities by expanding ethnic media connections and pursuing other opportunities to create and share service-related information to these communities.
 Implement Climate Equity Prep.
-3.1.4 Design bus stops to account for more extreme weather events, particularly at stops serving communities who may be disproportionately impacted by those events.
-(Metro) The Bus Stop Improvements team will develop and incorporate climate change metrics in the process for selecting and prioritizing bus stop shelter improvements.
+3.1.4 Design bus stops to account for more extreme weather events, particularly at stops serving communities who may be disproportionately impacted by those events. ( Metro ) The Bus Stop Improvements team will develop and incorporate climate change metrics in the process for selecting and prioritizing bus stop shelter improvements.
 Beginning in 2021, at least 10% of the weather-related improvements will be constructed at bus stops in climate priority areas.
-Implement Climate Equity
+Implement Climate Equity Climate Equity Climate Equity Climate Blueprint

-272 $\frac{20}{50}$
+$(277) \frac{2020}{5CAP}$